Code-Institute-Submissions/PaulSweeney-cmd-Benched_24-7-cmd./README.md

 # - Design
 ## 1. Colour Scheme
 * The colour scheme for the design consist of blacks, blues and whites.
 I based these choices on the colour scheme featured in the home page hero image.
-I beleive they go very well together and give the site a professional look.
+I believe they go very well together and give the site a professional look.

 ## 2. Typography
 * I chose to use the Abel Family & Open Sans Condensed fonts with the Sans-Serif font as the fallback incase of any issues.
 The fonts i chose seem to fit well with the flow of the page and they compliment the colour scheme very well.